Mass Effect (Series) Accessibility Report

 If you want to play Mass Effect, but it doesn't offer the Difficulty accessibility features you require, this similar game extends the Difficulty accessibility:

-Mass Effect has 2 accessibility features for Getting Started which deal with what support is offered to get started with the game.
+We've documented 3 accessibility features for Getting Started in Mass Effect which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 Assistance With Controls: The game can automatically assist with aiming, steering, reloading, jumping, running etc. This reduces the challenge of certain aspects of play to remove barriers and make control of characters more accessible.